protect-earth/tree-tracker-ios/CICD.md

 ```
 PROVISIONING_PROFILE_BASE64
 DISTRIBUTION_CERT_BASE64
+DISTRIBUTION_CERT_PASSWORD
 APPLE_APPLE_ID
 APPLE_APP_SPECIFIC_PASSWORD
 ```

-The provisioning profile used is currently _iOS App Store Distribution Profile 20220213_, which may be downloaded from AppStore Connect.
+The provisioning profile used is currently _iOS AppStore Profile 07Mar2023_, which may be downloaded from AppStore Connect.
+Signing certificates may be managed in XCode and exported from there as a `.p12` file.
+See https://help.apple.com/xcode/mac/current/#/dev154b28f09 for instructions.

+> **_NOTE:_**  A new provisioning profile will need to be created annually since both the profile and the signing certificate it references expire after 1 year.

 Both files should be encoded to base64 via the following command line:

 `cat <path/to/file> | base64`